AlexRiveraU/reading-notes/class-07.md

 # CLASS-07

+## DOMAIN MODELING

+Domain modeling is the process of creating a conceptual model in code for a specific problem.
+A model describes the several entities, values, their attributes and behaviors.
+A well articulated domain model can verify and validate our your understanding of the problem.

+* **Object oriented model:** Refers to an entity that stores data properties and encapsulates behaviors on methods.

+> Tips when building domain models

+1. When modeling a single entity that'll have many instances, build self-contained objects with the same attributes and behaviors.
+2. Model its attributes with a constructor function that defines and initializes properties.
+3. Model its behaviors with small methods that focus on doing one job well.
+4. Create instances using the new keyword followed by a call to a constructor function.
+5. Store the newly created object in a variable so you can access its properties and methods from outside.
+6. Use the `this` variable within methods so you can access the properties of objects and methods from inside.

 ## HTML TABLES

 Tables are various types of information that need to be displayed in a grid format.
 Like a spreadsheet.